Marv Newland

-Marv Newland (March 9, 1947) is an American-Canadian filmmaker, specialized in animation.
+Marv Newland (born March 9, 1947) is an American-Canadian filmmaker specializing in animation.

 Career

 Newland began a career making animated motion pictures in Los Angeles with the creation of the short Bambi Meets Godzilla (1969).
 He then designed and animated television commercials until late 1970 when he moved to Toronto, Ontario, Canada.

-While in Toronto (1970–1972) he designed, directed and animated television commercials for Sesame Street and Educational Television, and segments for longer films.
+While in Toronto (1970–1972), he designed, directed, and animated television commercials for Sesame Street and Educational Television, and segments for longer films.
 Newland was also one of two designers and storyboard artists on the Cinera Productions cartoon Super Joe (1971).
 He was a storyboard designer on an unemployment insurance film at Crawley Films in Ottawa, and created designs and layouts for TV commercials for Phos-Cine Productions in New York.

-In late 1972 Newland moved to Vancouver, British Columbia, Canada.
+In late 1972, Newland moved to Vancouver, British Columbia, Canada.
 He spent two years freelancing for local animated film production companies, as well as animation companies in Chicago and Los Angeles.
-In 1973 Newland created storyboards for the animated television series Barbapapa while at Toonder Studios in the Netherlands.
+In 1973, Newland created storyboards for the animated television series Barbapapa while at Toonder Studios in the Netherlands.

-In 1973 Bambi Meets Godzilla was seen widely across the United States when it was paired with John Magnuson's Thank You Mask Man to be shown along with screenings of Philippe de Broca's feature film King of Hearts.
+In 1973, Bambi Meets Godzilla was seen widely across the United States when it was paired with John Magnuson's Thank You Mask Man to be shown along with screenings of Philippe de Broca's feature film King of Hearts.
 The pairing was created by Randy Finley in Seattle with Specialty Films who distributed the package under the title "The King of Hearts and His Loyal Short Subjects".

+In 1985, it was paired with the movie Godzilla 1985.

-In 1975 Newland founded the animated film production company International Rocketship Limited in Vancouver, British Columbia.
-At Rocketship he produced and directed numerous animated short films including: Sing Beast Sing (1980), Anijam (1984), Hooray for Sandbox Land (1985), Black Hula (1988 - which later featured on an early episode of Liquid Television), Pink Komkommer (1991), and Fuv (1999) Beijing Flipbook (2003), Tete A Tete A Tete (2005), Postalolio (2008), CMYK (2010), Scratchy (2016), Katalog Of Flaws (2019).
-In 1979 Marv hired Gordon Stanfield Animation (GSA) and later, Gordon went on to bring more animation to Vancouver, British Columbia.
+In 1975, Newland founded the animated film production company International Rocketship Limited in Vancouver, British Columbia.
+At Rocketship he produced and directed numerous animated short films, including: Sing Beast Sing (1980), Anijam (1984), Hooray for Sandbox Land (1985), Black Hula (1988) which later featured on an early episode of Liquid Television, Pink Komkommer (1991), Fuv (1999), Beijing Flipbook (2003), Tete A Tete A Tete (2005), POSTALOLIO (2008), CMYK (2010), Scratchy (2016), and Katalog Of Flaws (2019).
+In 1979, Marv hired Gordon Stanfield Animation (GSA); later, Gordon went on to bring more animation to Vancouver.
 The company also produced short animated films for other directors such as Danny Antonucci (Lupo the Butcher, 1987), and J. Falconer (Dog Brain, 1988).
-Newland also designed and directed the National Film Board of Canada vignette, Bill Miner (1978).
+Newland also designed and directed the National Film Board of Canada vignette Bill Miner (1978).